How to Clean Linoleum Blocks Without Ruining Them – Essential Tips for Linocut Artists

 How to Clean Linoleum Plates Properly

-When removing ink after printing, you don’t need running water.
-A simple bowl of water, a sponge, and a bit of dish soap are enough – of course, assuming you’re using water-soluble ink!
+A bowl of water, a sponge, and some dish soap are enough – assuming you’re working with water-based inks, of course!
 My recommendations for beginner-friendly inks are here.

 Proper Storage = Longer-Lasting Plates